Gaunless Gateway Big Local Partnership History of Small Community Project Grants

-County Durham Community Foundation (CDCF) are continuing to work with the Partnership with matched funding and support to manage the grants process again.
+County Durham Community Foundation (CDCF) continued to work with the Partnership with matched funding and support to manage the grants process again.

-The partnership is also making £15,000 available to be spent on activities identified by children and young people.
-'Helping Hands' a new young people's forum has been established with the support of a number of partner organisations.
-This group is a unique way for young people to have their voices heard about what matters to them across South West Bishop Auckland and for young people to make decisions about how to spend their own budget.
+The partnership also made £15,000 available to be spent on activities identified by children and young people.
+'Helping Hands' a new young people's forum that had been established with the support of a number of partner organisations.
+This group was a unique way for young people to have their voices heard about what matters to them across South West Bishop Auckland and for young people to make decisions about how to spend their own budget.

-A further £60,000 will be available for small grants over 3 rounds.
+A further £60,000 was available for small grants over 3 rounds.